Jacksonville station: History

-Amtrak's Northside station was opened on January 4, 1974, replacing Jacksonville Union Terminal downtown.
-"Jacksonville Terminal" as it is sometimes called, is now the Prime F. Osborn III Convention Center.
-The Northside station saw 8 trains daily upon opening, 4 in each direction.
+Amtrak opened the station on January 4, 1974, replacing Jacksonville Union Terminal (now Prime F. Osborn III Convention Center) downtown.
+The station saw eight trains daily upon opening, four in each direction.
 Those trains were the Silver Meteor, Silver Star, Champion, and Floridian, but also very briefly saw the Vacationer.
-The Floridian and Champion would later be discontinued in the 1979 budget cuts.
+The Floridian and Champion were discontinued in the 1979 budget cuts.

 In 1993, the Sunset Limited was extended east from its New Orleans terminus all the way to Miami, and added a stop at Jacksonville.
 Then in 1996, the station's services were further expanded to include the newly reinstated Silver Palm running from New York to Tampa.